Hello, World,

 In the past few days I received a few inquiries about self-hosted email (ironically, through email).
 Given that I often provide gratis one-on-one support in regards to self-hosted email, I decided to write a blog post giving general tips on how to set up self-hosted email well :)

 (important!)
 Before we start, TAKE EVERYTHING I SAY WITH A GRAIN OF SALT.
-This post is, at its core, a TL;DR of various email knowledge and experience I've picked up over my time hosting an email server.
-Do not blindly make technical choices, do not blindly paste in DNS records, do not blindly run commands, etc. without doing any further research or trying to understand what it implies.
-This is not a 1:1 guide that will get you from 0 to 100 in half an hour; just like my recipes, this guide is meant to be adapted on rather than followed like a gospel.
+This post is, at its core, a TL;DR of various email knowledge and experience I've picked up over my time hosting an email server; the keyword here is "I" as this post is in part opinionated.
+Either way, do not blindly make technical choices, do not blindly paste in DNS records, do not blindly run commands, etc. without doing any further research or trying to understand what it implies.
+This is not a 1:1 guide that will get you from 0 to 100 in half an hour; just like my recipes, this guide is meant to be adapted on, not followed like gospel.

 Without further ado, let's dive in :D